-- i) Driving Inclusive Economic Growth and Job Creation: The government aims to achieve a 3% economic growth rate by implementing structural reforms, particularly in critical sectors like energy, transport, and logistics.
-These reforms are intended to remove obstacles hindering growth and to foster an environment conducive to investment and employment opportunities. - ii) Reducing Poverty and Addressing the High Cost of Living: The MTDP emphasizes the importance of supporting rural enterprises and investing in public infrastructure in underserved areas.
-By prioritizing land reform and enhancing post-settlement support, the plan seeks to empower marginalized communities and ensure equitable access to resources. - iii) Building a Capable, Ethical, and Developmental State: To enhance service delivery and governance, the plan includes measures to strengthen municipal governance, revise policy frameworks, and implement targeted empowerment initiatives.
+- 2.1.1.
+Driving Inclusive Economic Growth and Job Creation: The government aims to achieve a 3% economic growth rate by implementing structural reforms, particularly in critical sectors like energy, transport, and logistics.
+These reforms are intended to remove obstacles hindering growth and to foster an environment conducive to investment and employment opportunities. - 2.1.2.
+Reducing Poverty and Addressing the High Cost of Living: The MTDP emphasizes the importance of supporting rural enterprises and investing in public infrastructure in underserved areas.
+By prioritizing land reform and enhancing post-settlement support, the plan seeks to empower marginalized communities and ensure equitable access to resources. - 2.1.3.
+Building a Capable, Ethical, and Developmental State: To enhance service delivery and governance, the plan includes measures to strengthen municipal governance, revise policy frameworks, and implement targeted empowerment initiatives.
 This involves appointing qualified individuals to senior municipal positions and ensuring independent oversight of the appointment processes.